 As your doula, I’m with you throughout your pregnancy and from the beginning of labor I’m by your side.
 I’ll be serving you and advocating for you, helping to make your birth experience safe, healthy, and an expression of your hopes.
 If you’d like to learn more about the specific services that I provide as a doula, click here to check out the services page.
 Here are some other FAQs:

 What is a doula?
-A birth doula is someone who’s equipped to serve women and their partners through the beautiful and sometimes stressful journey of pregnancy, labor, delivery, and postpartum.
-A doula is a vital team member, not replacing a doctor or midwife, but adding her unique role as a continual support person.
+A birth doula is someone who’s equipped to serve birth givers and their support people through the beautiful and sometimes stressful journey of pregnancy, labor, delivery, and postpartum.
+A doula is a vital team member, not replacing a doctor or midwife, but adding a unique role as a continual support person.
 A doula serves the family directly, not a hospital or care provider.

 Will my doula check my cervix?
-No. Nor will she deliver your baby, administer medication or give medical advice.
+No. Nor will the doula deliver your baby, administer medication or give medical advice.
 A doula does not offer medical or clinical care.
-And while an advocate for the mother, the doula cannot speak for the mother either.
+And while an advocate for the family, the doula cannot speak for the family either.

 Do really I need a doula?
-Throughout the ages, women have supported women in labor.
+Throughout the ages, community members have supported birthing people in labor.
 Having a trained labor companion is highly valuable in so many ways.
 Research seems to think so too.
-Studies have found that women who have doulas are
+Studies have found that birth givers who have doulas are